Spaghetti & Mandolino - home page / Our magazine / Interview with Giovanna and Federica Mascheroni Stianti - pt. 2

-In the last episode we learned about the merits and virtues of the Volpaia estate, its history and its connection with the Stianti-Mascheroni family: in this sequel we will deepen our knowledge of the wines produced here, starting with their label.
+In the last episode, we learned about the qualities and virtues of the Volpaia estate, its history, and its connection to the Stianti-Mascheroni family: in this follow-up, we will delve into the wines produced here, starting with their label.

-Why does a church appear on the label of your Chianti Classico?
+Why is there a church depicted on the label of your Chianti Classico?

 And what do we find inside the bottle?